Chart Color Schemes

 Swanbourne - Mount Claremont has a typical household mix, with a higher-than-average median household size

 Family households account for 76.6% of all households, including 41.8% couples with children, 25.7% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 23.4%, with lone person households at 21.2% and group households comprising 2.3%.
-The median household size is 2.7 people, larger than the Greater Perth average of 2.6.
+Non-family households make up the remaining 23.4%, with lone person households at 21.2% and group households comprising 2.3% of the total.
+The median household size is 2.7 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households